agalloch88/MyReads/README.md

 This project is a simple book tracking app.
 Users are able to keep track of books they want to read, are currently reading, and have finished reading.

+## Getting Started

+    1. Clone the repository
+    2. Run `npm install`
+    3. Run `npm start`
+    4. Open the browser and navigate to http://localhost:3000

 ## Backend Server

 A backend server for you to develop against.
 The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods needed to perform necessary operations on the backend: